 The Center for Girls was founded on April 15, 1998, on the initiative of two volunteers of SOS Helpline for Women and Children Victims of Violence.
 The aim of its foundation was to improve the social position of young women through their education and emancipation.

-THE MISSION of the Center for Girls is girls' and young women's empowerment through education, activism and creativity.
+THE MISSION of the Center for Girls is to empower children, girls and women through support, education, activism and creativity.

 THE VISION of the Center for Girls is creating a safe place where feminist values are promoted and girls and young women are empowered and supported.

 THE OBJECTIVE of the Center for Girls are empowered, confident, strong, safe girls and young women, active in opposing patriarchy and making decisions about their lives, which enables them to gain a better position in the society.

 In the last 17 years, numerous projects have been carried out in the Center for Girls, including SOS helpline, meeting rooms, workshops, lectures, psychological assistance, feminist-activist theatre, festivals.
 Three main preoccupations are the prevention of violence against girls, prevention of human/girl trafficking and women's health.
 The target group are girls aged between 15 and 30.
 The Center for Girls is a member of three networks: Women against Violence Network, Women in Black Network, and AT Network of Serbia.